iamStephenE/Semantic-Segmentation-of-Satellite-Imagery/docs/baseline-performance.md

 <img src="./Precision_vs_Recall.png" style="width: 70%;" alt="Precision vs Recall"/>
 </p>

-The shape of the precision-recall curve here indicates that this is a decent model.
+The shape of the precision-recall curve here indicates that this is a great model.
 As mentioned in the Logistic Regression Assignment, a precision-call curve depicts the trade-offs between certainty (for instance, the model only guessing true when it is absolutely certain) and a model that guesses true too often (which prioritizes the minimization of false negatives).
+This model tries to maximize both the precision and recall.

 ### Training and Validation for IoU and Loss